iomete/iom-docs/docs/user-guide/ldap-configuration.md

 After creating LDAP, you will see action buttons on the left side below the input fields.
 <Img src="/img/user-guide/ldap/ldap-sync-actions.png" alt="LDAP actions (Sync all users, Sync changed users, Remove imported users, Delete LDAP)"  maxWidth="600px" />

-### **Sync all users**
+### **Sync all users and groups**

-    Clicking the Sync all users button ensures that all user data from your LDAP server is synchronized with the IOMETE user database.
-This includes updating usernames, emails, group memberships, and any other user details.
+    Clicking the `Sync all users and groups` button ensures that all user and group data from your LDAP server is synchronized with the IOMETE user and group database.
+This includes updating usernames, emails, group memberships, and any other user and group details.

-### **Sync changed users**

-    Clicking Sync changed users updates only the information for users whose details have changed since the last synchronization.
-IOMETE will check for modifications such as new users, deleted users, or updated details, and apply those changes to its database.

-### **Sync all groups**

-    Clicking Sync all groups ensures that all group information from your LDAP server is synchronized with IOMETE.
-This includes group memberships and associated attributes.

-### **Sync changed groups**

-    Clicking Sync changed groups updates only the group information that has changed since the last sync.
-IOMETE will only pull in modifications or new groups from LDAP.

-### **Remove imported users**
+### **Remove imported users and groups**

-    Click Remove imported users to delete any users that were previously imported from the LDAP server.
-This action will remove them from the IOMETE user database.
+    Click `Remove imported users and groups` to delete any users and groups that were previously imported from the LDAP server.
+This action will remove them from the IOMETE user and group database.

-### **Remove imported groups**

-    Click Remove imported groups to delete any groups that were previously imported from LDAP, removing them from IOMETE's group database.

 ### **Disable LDAP**